Updated for Sparkle 2.6

-Boxes are decorative elements and can be used for backgrounds for a caption, gradients, horizontal “slices” or header images.
+Boxes are decorative elements that can be used as backgrounds for actual content, and can contain a fill color, a gradient fill or an image.

-The “Fixed in window” checkbox is available only for boxes and locks the background so that the visible portion changes when the box moves or you scroll.
+The “Fixed in window” option locks the background so that the visible portion changes when the box moves or you scroll.
+This can be used for many interesting visual effects such as a quasi parallax effect, as illustrated in many of the sample designs.

 Here are a couple of practical uses for boxes.